tutanck/Drepakin/src/static/resources/blog-post/en-US/drepakin-app-how-it-works.md

 2. Once approved, the health centers will be visible on the application 🎉🎉🎉.

-3. You can then **give a rating and leave an opinion on the centers you are used to**.
+3. You can then **leave an opinion on the centers you are used to**.
 This will reassure other patients about the quality of care in a center.

 ## Can't you find a center on Drepakin ?